 Doctor of Philosophy (PhD) Degree in the field of Electrical and Computer Engineering

-Program Learning Outcomes for the PhD Degree in the field of Electrical and Computer Engineering
+Program Learning Outcomes for the MS and PhD Degrees in the field of Electrical and Computer Engineering

-Upon completing the PhD degree in the field of Electrical and Computer Engineering, students will be able to:
+Upon completing the MS and PhD degrees in the field of Electrical and Computer Engineering, students will be able to:

 - Identify and define relevant research topics in Electrical and Computer Engineering and conduct independent research with results that advance the state of the art in the field.